Effective: Monday, July 1, 2019

-To provide direction to the UNL community regarding food furnished and served on campus and to minimize the risks associated with COVID-19.
+To provide direction to the UNL community regarding food furnished and served on campus.

 Approved food providers must have a Lancaster County Health Certificate and appropriate liability insurance, as determined by the Vice Chancellor for Business and Finance.
 Food providers interested in being added to the list can email their Certificate of Insurance to firstname.lastname@example.org.
 Depending on the event and the food being purchased, additional event insurance may be required by the UNL Risk Management office.

 Benefits & Risk Management - Insurance